FAQ

 What file formats do we accept?

-We prefer PDF files ready for print, to our specifications (see above).
+We prefer PDF files ready for print, to our specifications (

 We can also accept files from Adobe CS5.5 for Mac (InDesign, Illustrator, Photoshop, Acrobat) and MS Office 2013 for PC (Word and Publisher only; Powerpoint and Excel files are generally not suitable for print).